harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-http-reset-peer.md

 ### Toxicity

-It defines the toxicity value to be added to the http request.
-It can be tuned via `TOXICITY` ENV.
-Toxicity value defines the percentage of the total number of http requests to be affected.
+It specifies the percentage of the total number of HTTP requests that need to be affected.
+Tune it by using the `TOXICITY` environment variable.

-Use the following example to tune this:
+Use the following example to tune the toxicity:

 [embedmd]: # "./static/manifests/pod-http-reset-peer/toxicity.yaml yaml"